Bordello of Blood: Story

 Awakening in a hospital, Rafe is nearly killed by Tamara, who is posing as a nurse, but exposes her to sunlight, killing her.
 Katherine awakens and begs Caleb to free her, who refuses, too ingrained as Lilith's servant and having fully embraced his newfound vampiric lifestyle.
 Lilith prepares to feed on Katherine while Caleb watches.
 Rafe loads up on Super Soakers filled with holy water and raids the brothel, killing Vincent and McCutcheon.
 He meets up with Current, who, having realized his error and attempting to rectify it, has brought stakes and mallets to kill the vampires.
 Current tells Rafe that Lilith's heart must be removed from her body and quartered, as before she was found.
 Rafe gives him a spare water gun and the two enter the brothel and spray the vampires, including Caleb and Tallulah, who burn and explode.

 They find Lilith, who mortally wounds Current and flees after Rafe attacks her with an axe.
 Rafe finds Katherine, and they head to Current's church to reveal the existence of vampires with its media equipment.
 Lilith returns, handcuffs Rafe to a railing, and attacks Katherine.
 Rafe uses a nearby laser to hit Lilith in the heart, quartering it.
 However, as the pieces remain in her body, Lilith remains alive.
 As Lilith devolves into her hideous true form and attacks Rafe, Katherine grabs a candle stand and stabs out Lilith's heart.
 After Lilith's body burns and collapses to the ground, the two consecrate her remains with the help of Rabbi Goldman and lock away the box with the heart pieces.

 Later, in his car, Rafe fondles Katherine, which she seems oddly more accepting of now, having been disgusted by him earlier.
 He notices the scent she's wearing.
 She remarks, "It's not perfume.
 It's sunblock."
 When he pulls back her skirt, he notices bite-marks on her thigh, indicating that Katherine had been vampirized by Lilith while hostage.
-She then flashes her fangs and bites Rafe in the neck.
+She then flashes her fangs and bites Rafe in the neck, overpowering him.